tjfontaine/cloudnative/machine-learning/kubeflow/quickstart.md

 sess.close()
 ```

-The training can take some time to complete, depending on the OKE Node Pool instances used, but expect an output like the following:
+The training can take some time to complete, depending on the OKE node pool instances used, but expect an output like the following:

 ```
 Extracting MNIST_data/train-images-idx3-ubyte.gz